Writing conventions for kb/agent-memory-systems/

 Register

 This collection operates in the descriptive register (one of three content modes — theoretical, descriptive, prescriptive — determining quality goal, title conventions, and linking rules).
-It documents external agent memory, knowledge, and context-engineering systems — how each one is built, what it does, how it compares with commonplace.
+It documents external agent memory, knowledge, and context-engineering systems — what each is built from and does, grounded in the code.
+Broad cross-system comparison lives in the root-level analyses.

 The quality goal is fidelity + economy: faithful to what the code actually does, in minimum tokens.
 A review that misrepresents the reviewed system is worse than none — it pollutes the landscape.